Nanette Medved: Recognitions

 Nanette Medved has received both local and international acclaim for her work in philanthropy and sustainability.
-In 2023, Hope and Plastic Credit Exchange (PCX) were named among the world’s top 300 impact companies by the Real Leaders Impact Awards, alongside global brands such as Tesla, Ben & Jerry’s, and the Lego Group.
+In 2023, Hope and PCX were named among the world’s top 300 impact companies by the Real Leaders Impact Awards, alongside global brands such as Tesla, Ben & Jerry’s, and the Lego Group.
 That same year, she represented the Philippines at high-level global forums, including the United Nations Intergovernmental Negotiating Committee on Plastic Pollution in Paris, the World Trade Organization Public Forum in Geneva, the Forbes Sustainability Leaders Summit in New York, and The Economist Global Plastics Summit in Bangkok.
 She has also been consistently named among Asia’s Most Influential by Tatler Philippines from 2021 to 2024.